-The States shall be lawfully constituted and may conduct any business which it is in their power to conduct if there are no less than 27 elected members present.
+The States shall be lawfully constituted and may conduct any business which it is in their power to conduct if there are present no less than one half of the elected members.14

 16 Decisions

 - (1) Subject to this Law and any other enactment, whenever passed, all matters coming or arising before the States shall be done and decided by a majority of the members present and voting on them. - (2) If, on any matter before the States, the votes are equally divided, the matter shall be determined in the negative.